Lower School Traditions

 During the month of December, Lower School children and faculty work together to create a beautiful musical tribute to the winter season.
 This event offers a rich combination of time-honored carols as well as songs celebrating cultures near and far.
 While this program is steeped in school tradition, new and innovative works are included each year.
 Lower School Carols always proves a joyful way to send everyone off for the winter holidays.

 Black History Month Assembly

-We embed the accomplishments of African-Americans in all curricular areas throughout the year, then set aside a February assembly to highlight and honor the contributions of various individuals, some who are famous and others who are less well known.
+We embed the accomplishments of African American people in all curricular areas throughout the year, then set aside a February assembly to highlight and honor the contributions of various individuals – those who are world-famous as well as those who are less well known.
 The format of this assembly varies from year to year, but all Lower School students contribute.

 Third Grade Science Fair

 One of the capstone events for our third-grade students is February's Science Fair.
-Parents and students are invited to meet our young scientists, who display their work and explain the findings from experiments in which they used the scientific process to form a hypothesis, collect data, and draw conclusions.
+Parents and students are invited to learn from our young scientists, who display their work and explain their findings from experiments in which they used the scientific process to form a hypothesis, collect data, and draw conclusions.

 As the culmination of their unit study of colonial life, second graders step back in time with their teachers and parents for our annual Colonial Day.
 Dressed in traditional garb, students attend a colonial classroom (complete with hornbooks and dunce caps), make tin art, build a log cabin with sticks and mud, make cornhusk dolls, learn about different types of herbs, and participate in colonial games, songs and dances.

 Following the third grade's study of westward expansion, students and parents spend a day as members of the legendary Corps of Discovery.
 They bury a cache in the woods, build Native American tepees, take keelboat measurements, and sew moccasins.